VinMoeMac/cse15l-lab-reports/lab2.md

 ```

 ## Part 3
 I came in with little to no experience related to like web development, so the idea of setting up a server is really interesting to me.
+I find the idea of queries fascinating and am interested to see the way in which they could be used in more complicated ways.
+Generally it is just interesting to take a peak under the hood to see how these things really work.